 Judges are responsible for setting bail.
-The Eighth Amendment prohibits the setting of an excessive bail.
 The amount of the bail should not exceed what is reasonably necessary.
 In certain cases (like those involving violent crimes) it is not unusual for bail to be set very high or not allowed at all.
-There are also situations where people who are not a flight risk are released without bail “on their own recognizance.”
+If the judge believes that you are not a flight risk or a danger to the public, you may be released without bail.

 What is a preliminary hearing?

-If the prosecutor decides to bring charges, the person charged is entitled to a preliminary hearing at which time the prosecutor must show that there is enough evidence of the crime to warrant a trial. f the judge finds that there is enough evidence to support the charges, then the case will move forward.
+If the prosecutor decides to bring charges, you are entitled to a preliminary hearing.
+At the preliminary hearing, the prosecutor must show that there is enough evidence of the crime to warrant a trial.
+If the judge finds that there is not enough evidence to support the charges, then the case is dismissed.

 What is a grand jury?

 In felony cases, prosecutors may present evidence to a grand jury who will decide whether an indictment should be returned.
-The proceedings are secret.
+Grand jury proceedings are secret.

 What is an arraignment?

 Your first appearance in court is often at an arraignment.
 You have a right to be arraigned without unnecessary delay.
-At the arraignment the court will tell you what you are charged with; you will enter a plea of guilty or not guilty; bail can be raised or lowered; and a trial date may be set.
+At the arraignment the court will tell you what the charges are.
+You will enter a plea of guilty or not guilty.
+Bail can be raised or lowered.
+An initial trial date may also be set.

 How are attorney fees paid?

-We typically provide our legal services in criminal cases for a nonrefundable flat fee.
+We provide our legal services in criminal cases either (1) in return for a nonrefundable flat fee; or (2) by billing hourly against an agreed retainer.
 With a flat fee, once the amount is agreed, that is all you will have to pay.
-However, in certain situations we will bill against a refundable retainer at an agreed hourly rate.

 What is sentencing?